ipwnosx/docs-1/content/rancher/v2.x/en/installation/resources/choosing-version/_index.md

 To fetch a specific version of your chosen repo, define the `--version` parameter like in the following example:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;`helm fetch rancher-stable/rancher --version=2.4.8`

-For the Rancher v2.1.x versions, there were some Helm charts where the version was a build number, i.e. `yyyy.mm.<build-number>`.
-These charts have been replaced with the equivalent Rancher version and are no longer available.

 ### Switching to a Different Helm Chart Repository